Burloe/GoLogger/README.md

 * *Folders for categories created by the plugin aren't deleted when you delete a category in the dock.
 This is to prevent accidental deletion of log files.
 It's best to open the directory using the "Open" button and manually delete the corresponding folder of any deleted category.*

 ## Managing .log file size:
 A potential pitfall to consider when logging large/growing data is how Godot's `FileAccess` API handles file writing.
-The `FileAccess.WRITE` mode truncates(deletes) the file's content, meaning we can't simply add a new entry to a file.
-The plugin first reads the file and stores each entry in an array.
-The entries are then re-entered sequentially before appending a new entry. **This process can cause performance issues** as the number of entries in any log file grows, potentially leading to stuttering and/or slowdowns.
-It is therefore vital to have limiters in place to prevent log files from becoming too large.
-GoLogger has a setting that you can change in the editor dock under the name `Limit Method`.
-Each method has it's own `Action` setting which dictates the action taken once the method condition is fullfilled.<br><br>
+The `FileAccess.WRITE` mode truncates(deletes) the file's content, meaning we can't simply add new entries to a file.
+The plugin first reads the file and stores each entry in an array which are then re-entered sequentially before appending a new entry. **This process can cause performance issues as the entry count grows**, potentially leading to stuttering and/or slowdowns.

+It is therefore vital to put limitations in place, which GoLogger offers a couple of options.
+In the settings, you can find `Limit Method` and each method has their own `Action` to determine the action taken once the method's condition is fullfilled.<br><br>

 #### Entry Count Limit(recommended):
 As the name suggests, the number of entries are counted and is used in conjunction with the settings `entry cap`.
 When the entry count exceeds the `entry cap`, the `Entry Count Action` is triggered.
 Actions available for this method:<br>